Kemo-Kat/Kemo-Kat/README.md

 Hi there, I'm Katlego Ngakatau

-Aspiring Software Engineer | Data Analyst | Cloud Enthusiast
+Aspiring Data Scientist | Data Analyst | Cloud Enthusiast

 I'm driven by building scalable back-end systems and using data analytics to drive insights and decision-making.
 With a background in Public Management & Governance and hands-on experience in ICT